Dispelling Food Waste Myths to Protect our Food Supply

 Putting food on our plates requires a staggering amount of resources.
 Let’s look at one example of protein.
 Protein is essential to meet dietary and nutritional needs.
 However, for every one pound of edible beef to reach the consumer, it takes more than 600 gallons of water, 1.8 pounds of grain, and 50 pounds of CO2.
 When we discard food, these resources are essentially wasted.
 When considering the energy used in the red meat production chain, meat processing itself accounts for 63 percent of energy use.
 Packaging, meanwhile, represents only 4 percent, and it is responsible for protecting all investments made during the production, development, processing, transport, storage, and marketing stages.

-This World Food Day, and every day, we’re committed at Sealed Air to protecting our resources to ensure a future where people have access to a safe, plentiful food supply and less food is wasted.
+At Sealed Air, we’re committed to protecting our resources to ensure a future where people have access to a safe, plentiful food supply and less food is wasted.
 We’re committed to making that a reality.
 What can we do to convince the world that we each play a role in enhancing food security and reducing food waste?

 [Editor’s Note: This blog originally appeared here.]